Floorp-Projects/Floorp/browser/components/storybook/docs/README.other-widgets.stories.md

 ### How to use existing Mozilla Custom Elements

-The existing Mozilla Custom Elements are automatically imported into all chrome privileged documents.
+The existing Mozilla Custom Elements are either [automatically imported](https://searchfox.org/mozilla-central/rev/d23849dd6d83edbe681d3b4828700256ea34a654/toolkit/content/customElements.js#853-878) into all chrome privileged documents, or are [lazy loaded](https://searchfox.org/mozilla-central/rev/d23849dd6d83edbe681d3b4828700256ea34a654/toolkit/content/customElements.js#789-809) and get automatically imported when first used.
-These existing elements do not need to be imported individually via `<script>` tag or by using `window.ensureCustomElements()` when in a privileged main process document.
+In either case, these existing elements do not need to be imported individually via `<script>` tag.
 As long as you are working in a chrome privileged document, you will have access to the existing Mozilla Custom Elements.
 You can dynamically create one of the existing custom elements by using `document.createDocument("customElement)` or `document.createXULElement("customElement")` in the relevant JS file, or by using the custom element tag in the relevant XHTML document.
 For example, `document.createXULElement("checkbox")` creates an instance of [widgets/checkbox.js](https://searchfox.org/mozilla-central/source/toolkit/content/widgets/checkbox.js) while using `<checkbox>` declares an instance in the XUL document.